auliafaizahr/donator_book/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Donator Book is an app to record donations and where its allocated to.
+It have two roles; including admin, and user.

-Things you may want to cover:
+### Technology I use

-* Ruby version
+* Ruby on Rails

-* System dependencies
+  * Ruby ver : 2.6.3

-* Configuration
+  * Rails ver : 6.0.3

-* Database creation
+* Javascript

-* Database initialization
+* Jquery

-* How to run the test suite
+* Bootstrap

-* Services (job queues, cache servers, search engines, etc.)
+* Webpack

-* Deployment instructions
+* PostgresQL

-* ...
+* Heroku